Krämerspiegel

-"Der Krämerspiegel" ("The Shopkeeper's Mirror"), Op.
-66, is a 1918 song cycle of 12 songs written by Richard Strauss.
+Krämerspiegel (Shopkeeper's Mirror), Op.
+66, is a 1921 song cycle of 12 songs written by Richard Strauss.
 The songs were set to texts commissioned by Strauss in a piqued response to a contractual obligation to produce a set of songs for his publisher.
 The texts were provided by Berlin literary critic Alfred Kerr, who wrote for Strauss a set of acidic verses ridiculing the music publishing business and containing in-jokes attacking some of Strauss' enemies such as Bote & Bock.
 The list of titles is:

-The cycle is rarely performed today due to the arcane texts, but contains virtuoso music for the pianist.
+The cycle has been recorded several times.